 Having multiple mental health conditions at the same time can also occur.
 Depending on what type of disease a person has been diagnosed with will determine the kind of treatment they should begin.
 Regrettably, there is no medical test to determine the type of anxiety a person has.

 Once patients take that first step on what can be a long road to recovery, they often find that they have several choices to make.
 Do they seek therapy or medications?
 Is a combination approach better for them?
-While some patients may avoid counseling due to the negative connotation associated mental health, many find that talking does help, but it may not be enough.
+While some patients may avoid counseling due to the negative connotation associated with mental health, many find that talking does help, but it may not be enough.
 For some, pharmacological help in addition to therapy is the only way to get control over their condition and to get their lives back on track.

-Anxiety Treatment Options
+2. Anxiety Treatment Options

 Benzos are typically only used for short-term treatment since it is a fast-acting treatment method and because it can cause dependency if used too long.
 Anti-depressants, on the other hand, aren’t addictive in the traditional sense and can be easily adjusted if needed.
 Most often, physicians will prescribe both anti-depressants and benzos to be used together during the first few weeks of treatment.
 Once the patient begins to respond to anti-depressants and therapy, the benzos are generally discontinued unless something changes.

 The most common anxiety medications are:

-Types of Anxiety Therapy
+3. Types of Anxiety Therapies

-While there are several types of therapy for individuals who are living with anxiety, cognitive behavioral therapy (CBT) is most often used.
-It works by retraining the person how to think through the anxiety causing event.
+While there are several types of therapy for individuals living with anxiety, cognitive behavioral therapy (CBT) is most often used.
+It works by retraining the person how to think through the anxiety- causing event.
 Other forms of treatment might include hypnotherapy or biofeedback, a method that uses bodily awareness as treatment.
 Although many patients choose to use therapy and medications at the same time, not all do.
 Unfortunately, despite our best efforts, these measures do not always work.